Sorry, this product is unavailable.

 Olive oil

-Note: The pork chop may arrive frozen to maintain freshness.
-For best results, defrost in the refrigerator before cooking.
-If needed, you can speed up the process by placing the sealed package in a bowl of cold water under a thin stream from the tap for about 30 minutes.
+Note: The chicken may arrive frozen for freshness.
+Store it in the refrigerator to defrost before cooking.
+If you need to defrost it same day, place the sealed package in a bowl of cold water, and leave the tap running in a thin stream for about 30 minutes.

 Instructions: